f1tenth/f1tenth_doc/getting_started/software_setup/software_vesc.rst

 .. image:: img/vesc/response.png

-If you're not happy with the PID gains, navigate to the **PID Controllers** tab under **Motor Settings** on the left, and change the Speed Controller gains.
+You want to look for a clean step response that has a quick rise time and zero to very little steady state error.
+Adjust the gains accordingly by navigating to the **PID Controllers** tab under **Motor Settings** on the left, and change the Speed Controller gains.
 General rules of tuning PID gains apply.
 If you're seeing a lot of oscillations, try changing the Speed PID Kd Filter.

 .. image:: img/vesc/pid_gains.png